 Your engagement ring will be a constant (sparkly) symbol of your marriage, long after your wedding day has passed.
 That's why it's of the utmost importance that you have an accurate measure of your ring size before your partner pops the question.
-Nothing's more disheartening than losing such a precious gem to the depths of your kitchen sink's drain, or, on the other end of the spectrum, having it cut off your circulation.
-Here, our extensive guide on how to determine the perfect ring size for your engagement or wedding ring.
-Because your ring sizing should never be a guessing game.
+Nothing is more disheartening than losing such a precious gem to the depths of your kitchen sink's drain, or, on the other end of the spectrum, having it cut off your circulation.

 Ring Sizing Basics